Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Discussion

-\paragraph{What the framework adds.} Boolean analysis identifies attractors and basins but treats all configurations in a basin alike.
-Here, $\mu$ gives a scalar that quantifies how much expanding behavior appears across scales; in \textit{A.\ thaliana}, $\pi^*$ gives $\mu=26{,}776$ while the original-model ordering~\cite{mendoza1998dynamics,espinosa2004gene} gives $\mu=80{,}704$ (same $f$).
-The ball-level classification separates fixed points by local dynamics: under $\pi^*$, inflorescence fixed points lie in expanding $B_{1/16}(10)$ and $B_{1/16}(11)$, while organ-identity fixed points lie in contracting $B_{1/16}(4)$ and $B_{1/16}(5)$; the decomposition $\mu=\sum_{n=1}^{N-1}|C(n)|\,p^{N-n}$ shows which levels contribute most (e.g.\ level $n=2$ accounts for about $30.6\%$).
+\paragraph{What the framework adds.} Note that Boolean analysis identifies attractors and basins but treats all configurations in a basin alike.
+Here, $\mu_E$ gives a scalar that quantifies how much expanding behavior appears across scales, and it depends on the ordering: in \textit{A.\ thaliana} the optimal ordering gives $\mu_E(\pi^*)=26{,}776$ while the original-model ordering~\cite{mendoza1998dynamics,espinosa2004gene} gives $\mu_E=80{,}704$ on the same map $f$.
+Minimizing $\mu_E(\pi)$ over the $N!$ orderings is precisely what selects the optimal ordering $\pi^*$.
+The ball-level classification separates fixed points by local dynamics: under $\pi^*$, the four inflorescence fixed points are carried by the $4$-quasi-repellers $B_{1/16}(10)$ and $B_{1/16}(11)$, while the six organ-identity fixed points are carried by the $4$-quasi-attractors $B_{1/16}(4)$ and $B_{1/16}(5)$ (Table~\ref{tab:fp_sequences}); the decomposition $\mu=\sum_{n=1}^{N-1}|E(n)|\,p^{N-n}$ shows which levels contribute most (e.g.\ level $n=2$ accounts for about $30.6\%$, identifying the first few positions as a stability bottleneck).
 The A/E/I sequence over levels (Table~\ref{tab:fp_sequences}) separates fixed points that stabilize at fine scales (IEAA, floral organs) from those that remain expanding (IEEE, inflorescence).
 All of this is computable from~$(f,\iota)$ alone.
-Topology-based methods focus on structure; the present framework adds the ultrametric and~$\mu$ so that stability is quantified and orderings compared.
-Differential-equation models need kinetic parameters; here dynamics remain discrete and the $p$-adic side is used for multi-scale classification.
-Epigenetic landscape approaches~\cite{cortes2022variational,perez2022epigenetic} also study hierarchical development; the present construction builds hierarchy from $f$ and an ordering, and $\mu$ measures how stable that hierarchy is.